rocketblaster/PCB-Keychain-design/README.md

 # PCB-Keychain-design

 ## Description
 This project is my own hand drawn art made on Procreate.
 I decided to draw a husky since I love drawing animals especially dogs.
 The embossed part is the eyes and the gold layer is the little paw.
+It is a PCB keychain using EasyEDA's multicolor layer feature with my own art on it.

 ## Why I started this project
 I was inspired by the stickers I got in general and I saw how great they were drawn to the composition.
 I first referenced a sticker I got from the local university and then decided to copy it on my first try.
 Although I forget to record so I had to restart in order for my hours to count!
 It's okay it was a learning experience anyways.